nerc-project/nerc-docs/docs/other-tools/kubernetes/kubeadm/HA-clusters-with-kubeadm.md

 ---

-## Install kubeadm, kubelet and docker on master and worker nodes
+## Install kubeadm, kubelet and containerd on master and worker nodes

 `kubeadm` will not install or manage `kubelet` or `kubectl` for you, so you will need to ensure they match the version of the Kubernetes control plane you want kubeadm